 What do your kids do while they’re at home?
 Of course they eat and sleep, but what do they do in the time that is in between?
 I have never been a big fan of television or video games.
 Growing up I would turn the television off when my brother and sister were watching cartoons and tell them they have watched enough.
 (I was the oldest and looking back I think I had some confusion on my role as a sister and not a mother…haha.)
 But I came ingrained with this desire to spend my time doing other things.
 Now that I am a mom, I have definitely resorted to cartoons in times of need.
 I will never judge a parent for letting their kids watch television or play video games, and I have seen these used as effective rewards for behavior.
 That said, I believe these things need to be used in moderation and that actively PLAYING and using your imagination is so much better and more rewarding.
+These views are reinforced in me now that I have read the recent post on the Arm Chair Empire about gaming and heatlh.

 I really enjoyed this article about the brains of children who play large amounts of video games, and thought it would be good to share especially when video games are probably at the top of most Christmas lists.
 Studies have found that the brains of teen video gamers look similar to those of an addict.
 These discoveries were made by studying the “rewards center”: